sergin4/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Blackboard.md

 ### Overriding Property Values

-You can override a property value from its default by ticking the checkbox in the left part of the inspector.
+You can override a property value from its default by ticking the checkbox in the left part of the Inspector.

 - Once overridden, the value can be changed for this instance.
 - You can revert back to the default value by toggling off the override checkbox.